RashindiPaulusha99/Chat-Application/README.md

 # *Details*

-Below you can see the languages,tools I used and function of the project.
+Below you can see the languages,tools I used to the project.

 ## Languages